 GOOD NEWS!
 There ARE things you can do to prevent mold and air quality issues in your home!
 Follow these 6 Genius Steps to prevent issues before they arise.
 And if you suspect you already have mold issues, we offer some reputable sources here for seeking answers and remediation.

-As Einstein said, “Intellectuals solve problems, geniuses prevent them.”
+“Intellectuals solve problems, geniuses prevent them.”

 Genius Step 1.
 Hire a Health-Conscious Residential Design Specialist